Skip to main content

 photo of Rachael Hartley

-Rachael Hartley She, Her, Hers Administrative Assistant
+Rachael Hartley She, Her, Hers Program Assistant

 Rachael is the Administrative Assistant for the Counseling Center and recently graduated from McDaniel College with a BA degree in Psychology and a minor in Marketing.
 She is super excited to be working with the counseling center on all things social media and helping in the day-to-day operations that keep the Center running!
 In her free time, Rachael loves to play Animal Crossing on her Nintendo Switch, read, and put together many puzzles.